 - Limited infrastructure capacity

-A first Urbact Local Group kick-off meeting followed after the expert consultation, with an aim to better understand and identify challenges of climate adaptation in St Andries.
-They first mapped the area from a climate adaptation perspective formulated challenges in small groups, after which they shared them in larger groups.
-Substantiated by facts and figures from the expert consultation, they prioritized challenges by using the ‘Can Do’ – method;
+The first URBACT Local Group kick-off meeting followed the expert consultation, with an aim to better understand and identify challenges of climate adaptation in St-Andries.
+They first mapped the area from a climate adaptation perspective, formulated challenges in small groups, after which they shared them in larger groups.
+Substantiated by facts and figures from the expert consultation, they prioritised challenges by using the ‘Can Do’ – method;

 They further specified and defined experiments in group by using a project template, received mini-coaching (what is needed to make this project a success) and presented means of support in the next phase.